 But we can’t expect everyone to change their behaviour overnight – we’ve built our cities and our lives around cars, and it’s going to take a lot of effort to shift that paradigm.
 As urbanists, there are several key things that we can do to help them make the transition.

 First, we need to remove the biggest barriers to active travel: safety and access.
 Right now, our streetscapes are heavily dominated by motor vehicles.
-We’ve come to expect noise and air pollution in our streets, and we accept road fatalities and injuries as normal.
-We know that daily exercise is core to public health and yet we’ve built hostile environments where people feel uncomfortable or that it’s not safe to walk or ride.
+We’ve come to expect noise and air pollution in our streets, and we accept a certain level of road fatalities and injuries as normal.
+We know that daily exercise is core to public health and yet we’ve built environments where people feel uncomfortable or that it’s not safe to walk or ride.
 We need to rethink streetscapes to make them welcoming and accessible for the whole community, from very young children through to the elderly or people living with disability, whether they’re walking, using an e-bike, cargo bike, scooter or personal mobility device.

 Creating low-traffic and low-speed neighbourhoods – or even removing cars altogether – reduces the danger, the noise and the pollution associated with them.
 Once you reduce the traffic flow or slow it right down, it opens up a whole host of opportunities.
 Footpaths can be wider so that family groups and friends can walk together side-by-side.
 We can add cycling infrastructure, space for outdoor dining, and trees and vegetation that provide shade and reduce the urban heat island effect.